by Jeffrey F. Solarek

 - Post it on management forums and use it in presentations.
 Remind people where the document lives, so consider including education documents in monthly newsletters, making them a regular part of monthly staff meetings and providing updates at hospital management forums.

 An education document is a simple, but impactful way to communicate details of supply chain-initiated changes.
 It communicates to and engages all areas in the hospital affected by changes, and it helps answer end-user questions before, during and after a change is implemented, thus allowing you to keep the focus on front-line health care workers and their patients.

-About the author.
-In his role as Senior Consultant, Jeff Solarek provides guidance, mentoring and leadership to member organizations to help transform their supply chain operations to leading-practice performance levels.
-With more than 35 years of supply chain experience in technology, steel, electronics and health care, Solarek has garnered eight supply chain certifications: CPSM, APP and CPM from the Institute of Supply Chain Management; CPCM from the National Contract Management Association; CPIM and CIRM from the American Production and Inventory Control Society; and CMRP, along with a fellowship (FAHRMM) from the Association for Healthcare Resource & Materials Management.
+In his role as consulting director, Jeffrey F. Solarek provides guidance, mentoring and leadership to member organizations to help transform their supply chain operations to leading-practice performance levels.
+With more than 35 years of supply chain experience in technology, steel, electronics and healthcare, Solarek has garnered eight supply chain certifications: CPSM, APP and CPM from the Institute of Supply Chain Management; CPCM from the National Contract Management Association; CPIM and CIRM from the American Production and Inventory Control Society; and CMRP, along with a Lifetime Fellowship (FAHRMM) from the Association for Healthcare Resource & Materials Management.